The New Version of Resource Description and Access (RDA): GPO’s Preparations and Impacts on the FDLP Community

 The U.S. Government Publishing Office (GPO), Library Services and Content Management (LSCM) is preparing to adopt a new iteration of the cataloging standard Resource Description and Access (RDA).

 RDA is used in metadata services for the FDLP and Cataloging and Indexing Program (C&I).
-Staff in LSCM’s Library Technical Services (LTS) use RDA and the RDA Toolkit on a daily basis to catalog U.S. Government information products and to create and maintain name authority records.
+Staff in LSCM’s Metadata and Collection Services (MCS) use RDA and the RDA Toolkit daily to catalog U.S. Government information products and to create and maintain name authority records.

 • Gaining familiarity with LRM and the redesigned RDA Toolkit.